Factland/ic-factland/backup/backup_restore.md

 }
 ```

-In order to read an write backed up image of stable stable memory, we can compile the dApp and run it locally using conditional compilation directives to differentiate the environment:
+In order to read and write backed up images of stable stable memory, we can compile the dApp and run it locally using conditional compilation directives to differentiate the environment:

 ```rust
 thread_local! {